Super Therm White Paper

 By Joseph E. Pritchett

-WATER-BASED, SINGLE COMPONENT HEAT BLOCK COATING FOR SAVING ENERGY
+WATER-BASED, SINGLE COMPONENT CERAMICS HEAT BLOCK THERMAL COATING FOR REDUCING ENERGY

 The purpose of the research was to find the ceramic compounds that could continue to work after being mixed into a paint or coating type formula.
 Compounds react differently when in dry state versus being in wet state and mixed with other compounds.
 Finding the compounds that will continue to insulate when formulated into a coating is the result of 22 years of R and D or simply Trial and Error to find individual compounds that will insulated and then combined together to form a matrix to block radiation waves and detune signals to achieve reduction in “initial heat loads”.
 This type of insulative technology is not required to have the standard “R” ratings due to the fact that the heat never loaded to begin the calculation process.
 You must load heat “before” you can calculate R ratings which is simply the measurement of how much and how fast the heat is being absorbed and transferred through a material.
 If you do not load or reduce the load of heat, you do not have transfer and the R value is old technology and terminology.